cleverbase/scal3/docs/schemes/thresholds.md

 > [!NOTE]
 > Patent NL2037022 pending.
 For inquiries, [contact Cleverbase](mailto:sander.dijkhuis@cleverbase.com).

 For a prototype with more in-depth documentation, see the [scal3 crate docs](https://docs.rs/scal3/latest/scal3/).
+For a technical report, see [Authentication and sole control at a high level of assurance on widespread smartphones with threshold signatures](../report/README.md).

 ## How it works